DevSeanD/TempScript/README.md

 Or Via the install script

 ### TempScript is also a very light weight program!
-Here is a example of a resource use:
+Here is an example of a resource use:

 	*This htop readout was captured on a 2011 Lenovo Thinkpad X220T with an i5 dual core CPU and 8gb of RAM*